How to hire a forensic accountant.

 As the case progresses, these questions get answered and sometimes the case must expand.
 Until these and other questions are answered, the total number of hours is unknown.

 Be cautious of any forensic accountants that advertise set fees.
-To make these economics work, they must utilize junior accounts who may or may not even be trained in forensic accounting.
+To make these economics work, they must utilize junior accountants who may or may not even be trained in advanced accounting.

 Tips for Hiring a Forensic Accountant